There’s no room for error when deciding what to pack for Iceland…

 What you pack for Iceland is crucial as it certainly demands particular items.
 The term “layer” will become your BFF and your shoe choice will either bring you joy or tears.
 So get ready to make your ‘what to pack for Iceland list’ and check it twice, here’s what you need to bring…

-What to Wear in Iceland: Clothing
+What to Wear in Iceland: Clothing and Shoes

 Don’t, not even for one second, think that you don’t need proper gear for going to Iceland.
 This isn’t a place to bring your cutesy boots that will be “good enough” for warmth but look super cute in pics.